franciscofregona/dominoes-kicker/Questions.md

 In a Perfect World, "*friends don't let friends build Datacenters*."

-In the current DevOps Culture and dynamic demands of computing power and storage, a sane and rational use of the cloud providers is the way to go.
-The easiest management is the one that somebody else does for you.
+In the current DevOps Culture and, specially, with **higly changing/dynamic demands of compute and storage**, a sane and rational use of the cloud providers is the way to go.
+The easiest (hardware) management is the one somebody else does for you.

-Now, in a more real world, one where the GDPR exists, the scenario is different.
+Now, in a more real world, one where the GDPR exists, the scenario probably won't be as simple.

 The next best thing is, IMO, owning lean, clean and secure datacenters, and leverage software tools to automate everything that can be automated.
 And then some more.

+Managing hardware, as with all assets, comes at added costs:

+* Warranty and support contracts need to be tracked down and renewed.
+* Hardware is ~~likely~~ **surely** to be replaced on regular basis, anywhere from 2 to 5 years.
+* Human resources enter yet another spiral of learning, implementing, monitoring, buying its replacement, keeping up with what vendors offer
+* Support tends to be more expense than utility.
+Nevertheless, it's hard to go without it.
+Specially when assurance of operations is required regulatory entities.
+* Back up and Disaster Recovery gets **significantly** more difficult.

+There are software tools that would aid in this: ITOP comes to mind.

-The cost on the human resources is higher.
+The tax on the human resources is higher.
 The alternative is to out-source which, again, not feasible on some cases.

 ## 8) What does automation and Infrastructure as Code mean to you?